 Charge creation means the establishment of lender’s right over specified assets of the borrower in order to recover principle and interest in default from the borrower.
 The charge can be created against the same assets by more than one lender.
 The lender in whose favour charge is first created is called holder of ‘First Charge’.
-If Subsequent charge is created in favour of a different lender against the same assets on which first charge already exist, the subsequent charge holder is called as holder of the second charge.
+If a Subsequent charge is created in favour of a different lender against the same assets on which the first charge already exist, the subsequent charge holder is called as the holder of the second charge.

 The second charge is also a legal charge that will rank behind the first charge.
-It means when first charge is satisfied by the company, the second charge holder is automatically promoted as first charge holder against the specified assets.
+It means when the first charge is satisfied by the company, the second charge holder is automatically promoted as first charge holder against the specified assets.
 Besides, when first charge holder disposes off the assets charged in its favour in order to recover its dues from the borrower, the second charge holder is entitled to receive the residual value of the assets if any available in the hands of first charge holder.
 This is possible only when first charge holder’s dues are fully liquidated.

 Meaning of fixed charge, floating charge, and crystallization of charge